blewater/tlex/Readme.md

 ### Deliverable ###

-This is a basic statically configured command line application that is efficient and scalable.
+This is a statically configured command line application that is efficient and scalable.

 ### Testing ###

-For this type of tooling, I focused on scalability, stability, and streaming logging correctness rather than micro validating (which is also valuable) lesser tracteristics.

-This *workflow/workflow_test.go->Test_Continuous_Logs_Http_Requests_100_Containers* requires a large timeout to as the 30 seconds are not even sufficient to launch 100 instances (could be a thousand in my old windows machine) totaling I/O 200 reader streams, a rapid fire httpGet requester and 4 ouputs (stdout, stderr, log, statsfile).
-I left it there waiting to crash... but it didn't :) e.g., Υου may run it go test -run Test_Continuous_Logs_Http_Requests_100_Containers -timeout 100000s
+This *workflow/workflow_test.go->Test_Continuous_Logs_Http_Requests_100_Containers* requires a large timeout to as the 30 seconds are not even sufficient to launch 100 instances. Υου may run it go test -run Test_Continuous_Logs_Http_Requests_100_Containers -timeout 100000s

 ##### Workflow Unit tests #####